-Mark your calendars! – EDUCATION SUMMIT 2025 returns on October 8–9, 2025!
-Check out the Summit page below for details!
+Mark your calendars! – EDUCATION SUMMIT 2026 returns on November 4-5, 2026!
+Don’t miss out on BC’s premier event for the construction industry.
+Check out the Summit page for details!

-Don’t miss out on our upcoming featured courses!
+Don’t miss out on our upcoming featured course!
 Learn more about the course content below and register now.

 Read MoreView a collection of instructor-led seminars and webinars open for registration.